Cray-HPE/docs-csm/002-CSM-INSTALL.md

     ```

     The thing to verify is that there are no error messages in the output.
-1. Power off all other nodes except ncn-m001
+1. Power off all other nodes except ncn-w001 and ncn-m001.
     ```bash
     ncn-w001# ansible ncn -m shell --limit='!ncn-w001:!ncn-m001' -a 'ipmitool power off'
     ```